tathagatoroy/Shell/readme.md

 # C shell
-A shell written in C to perform various tasks like echo,pipelining ,redirection ,job handlind,signalling etc
+A shell written in C to perform various tasks like echo,pipelining ,redirection ,job handlind,signalling etc This was create in collaboration with Harshdeep Singh @h4rshsenpai
 ## FILES
 ### .sh.c
 contains the main shell loop and takes input from commandline to